 Removable casters were fitted to the bottom of the cabinet.
 No trolley was available for this model.
 The cabinet had a closed back.

 Unlike the Royal Guardsman, the Scorpion cabinet had a full front grill.
-It included four 10" 16 ohm Vox Gold Bulldogs with ceramic (or ferrite) magnets. speakers, wired in parallel to make a 4 ohm total load.
-The speakers were manufactured by Oxford Speaker of Chicago IL.
+It included four 10" 4 ohm Vox Gold Bulldogs with ceramic (or ferrite) magnets. speakers, wired in series/parallel to yield a 4 ohm total load.
+These 11J4 speakers were manufactured by Oxford Speaker of Chicago IL.

 Preamp and Controls